 However, many bakers use shortening and lard for the same purposes.
 These include producing light and flaky treats and greasing pans.

 In a nutshell, shortening is only better than lard because of its nature.
-Since shortening is made from vegetable oil, it is a healthier alternative to lard.
 Otherwise, shortening and lard can achieve the same results.

 At the end of the day, it’s up to you what to choose between shortening and lard.
-We suggest you decide based on the recipe though.
-If your trusted recipes call for shortening, use them.
-If they require lard, use it.
+We suggest you decide based on the recipe, though.

 Shortening vs Butter: Is Shortening Better Than Butter?